wesmc10/it-s-a-date-api/README.md

 ## Users
-Returns data about a specific user
+Posts and returns data about a specific user

 * Route